ddowneyjr/gender_predictor/README.md

 ## Neural Network which predicts sex based off of height and weight
 ## Credit given in the .py and .ipynb files
+### Please note this is not applicable to real world.
+I only made this to practice machine learning and data science

 ## Future work
 ### - Improve results (currently very inconsistent)